On the Hardness of Reinforcement Learning with Transition Look-Ahead: Proof of

+We have shown that the reduced and augmented LPs are equivalent.
+Since \eqref{eq:average-reduced-bellman} is exactly the Bellman optimality equation on the reduced space, the optimal solution of \eqref{eq:reduced-lp-average} is $(\bar g^*,h^*)$ up to the usual additive normalization of the bias.
+This concludes the proof. \end{proof}

+We now turn to tractability.
+The reduced LP \eqref{eq:reduced-lp-average} has the same structure as in the discounted case, except that the discount factor no longer appears in the score.
+For each state $s$, define

+Using exactly the same ordering trick and the same family of events $(E_i^m)$ as in the proof of Lemma~\ref{lemma:polynomial}, the reduced constraints can be rewritten as an exponential family of linear inequalities indexed by permutations $m\in\mathcal L$:

-that sorts all pairs $(s',a)$ in decreasing order of $u_{h,s}$, and check the single constraint corresponding to this ordering.
-This provides a polynomial-time separation oracle, and by the ellipsoid method \citep{GLS1981,Khachiyan1979} the LP is solvable in polynomial time.
+For a candidate pair $(g,h)$, the tightest inequality at state $s$ is obtained by sorting the pairs $(s',a)$ in decreasing order of $u_{h,s}(s',a)$.
+Therefore the separation oracle is identical to the discounted case, and runs in polynomial time.
+By the ellipsoid method \citep{GLS1981,Khachiyan1979}, the LP \eqref{eq:reduced-lp-average} can be solved in polynomial time.

-\paragraph{Conclusion.} Thus, by a direct parallel with the discounted proof, one-step look-ahead planning in tabular MDPs is also tractable for the average–reward criterion.
+\paragraph{Conclusion.} One-step look-ahead planning in tabular MDPs is therefore tractable under the average-reward criterion as well.